George Whitefield College: Academic Resources

-Enrollment
+Enrollment and Graduation

 Since it was founded in 1989, the college has enrolled students from Namibia, Angola, Zambia, Zimbabwe, Mozambique, Malawi, Tanzania, Rwanda, Burundi, Cameroon, Uganda, Kenya, Congo, the Gambia, Nigeria, Sudan, Ethiopia, UK, Germany, Canada, Chile, Norway, USA, Ireland, Bermuda and Australia.

+In March 2026 GWC hosted its 36th annual graduation - now combined with its annual matriculation - at St James Church Kenilworth.
+The graduation speaker was Dr Jake Griesel who is a lecturer in Church History at the college.
+Matriculation for GWC is an event where students sign a register that shows they have entered into the growing college community.